Jeep Grand Cherokee Interior

 The Grand Cherokee seats five, and reviewers say that it features a spacious interior with comfortable front and rear seats.
 Cloth upholstery comes standard on the Laredo trim, while available features include a power-adjustable driver’s seat, leather seats, heated front and rear seats, ventilated front seats and a heated steering wheel.

 - "Backseat passengers should be pretty comfortable, as the Grand Cherokee offers up considerably more rear legroom than the Toyota 4Runner." -- Edmunds

 - "The seats are all-day comfortable, front and rear, available in top-quality premium leather, with more optional stitched leather covering the dash in higher trims." -- Cars.com

 - "The front seat boasts ample headroom and legroom for 6-foot occupants.
 The seats are wide, comfortable, and supportive, and the passenger side has power adjustment." -- Consumer Guide (2013)

 - "Even though the new SRT front seats are roughly the size of living room recliners, backseat passengers have nearly as much space as front-seat occupants." -- Motor Trend (SRT8, 2012)

 - "The cargo area's space is OK by absolute standards, but just falls short of the class average.
-Still, Grand Cherokee has plenty of room for suitcases or grocery bags behind the split rear seat. … The interior boasts several small-item storage compartments including small pockets and bottle holders on all doors, mesh pockets on the front seat backs, a good size glovebox, and a bi-level console compartment." -- Consumer Guide
+Still, Grand Cherokee has plenty of room for suitcases or grocery bags behind the split rear seat." -- Consumer Guide (2013)

 Next Steps: Jeep Grand Cherokee

-Get the U.S. News Best Price for the Jeep Grand Cherokee
+- View the best prices for the 2014 Jeep Grand Cherokee

 - See Affordable Midsize SUVs rankings